 Brendan is an OAC alumni, having received his Bachelor of Landscape Architecture from Guelph (2004).
 He also attended Edinburgh College of Art (2003), and received a Masters of Landscape Architecture from the University of California, Berkeley (2009).

-Brendan has collaborated with leading landscape architects, architects, artists, urban designers and planners on projects across Canada and abroad, and has also completed several award winning place-making projects in inner-suburban communities in and around Toronto.
+Brendan has collaborated with landscape architects, architects, artists, urban designers and planners on projects across Canada and abroad, and has completed several award winning, youth led place-making projects in inner-suburban communities in and around Toronto.